Last Modified: 15 Jul 2014

 Days 4-5 Kosi Bay

-This morning we leave the game reserve and visit an authentic Zulu village with a local community guide.
+This morning we leave the game reserve and visit a Zulu village with a local community guide.

 Then travelling northeast to the coast brings us to the remote and beautiful Kosi Bay Nature Reserve.

 Kosi Bay's location means the the wildlife experience is on two fronts, with a picturesque jungle with wild fig and monkey orange trees, and grazing area for hippos, as well as a mangrove and coral reef teeming with aquatic life.

 While here we go kayaking in the mangrove and snorkelling over the coral reef.

 Days 6-7 Hlane National Park

 Driving north (approx 350 km) we reach the small, landlocked kingdom of Swaziland, and Hlane National Park.

 A vast expanse of bushveld and its ancient hardwood trees make Hlane Royal National Park home to the largest wild herds in Swaziland.

 Here we will go out on a game drive with a local guide and keep an eye out for elephants, white rhinos, giraffes, kudus, zebras and more.